Sarah Dowie: Jami-Lee Ross scandal and retirement

 Botany MP Jami-Lee Ross split from National in October 2018.
 Shortly after this Newsroom reported that four women claimed to have been sexually harassed by Ross and Ross revealed in a radio interview that he had been having an affair with two women including a fellow MP.
 On 25 January 2019, that MP was revealed to be Dowie.
-Ross had disclosed her identity to news media in October 2018, but they chose not to name her until it was learned that a police investigation had been launched into a text message allegedly sent by Dowie to Ross.
+Ross had disclosed her identity to news media in October 2018, but they chose not to name her until it was learned that a police investigation had been launched into a text message Dowie sent to Ross which included the words “You deserve to die“.
 However, the police decided that no further action was needed.

 In 2019 Dowie was re-selected unopposed as National's Invercargill candidate, but in February 2020 announced her decision not to stand for re-election.
 Her change of heart was attributed to the fallout from the Ross scandal.
 Southern Institute of Technology chief executive Penny Simmonds was announced as the replacement candidate.

 Dowie delivered her valedictory speech on 29 July 2020.
 She criticised the news media for the way it portrayed her when the news broke of her relationship with Ross and accused journalists and political commentators of inaccurate reporting and “downright lies”.
 She described Ross as a “predator” who was able to “manipulate the media for his agenda” and said when the “media is directly party to it, it is the media fraternity that needs to audit themselves as to their ethics and their conscious peddling of sexism and patriarchy”.
 Dowie said if it takes for her to be “New Zealand’s ‘scarlet woman’ to highlight that situation, “then so be it”, and that New Zealand has a long way to go with how it views women.

 Her speech was met with a standing ovation by MPs throughout the debating chamber.
 Dowie gave a number of high-profile interviews with news media following the announcement of her retirement from Parliament, including with New Zealand Herald senior writer David Fisher, Stuff’s Andrea Vance, and Newsroom’s Melanie Reid.
 In these interviews she described Ross as psychologically, sexually and emotionally abusive and called for an overhaul of the way in which women MPs are treated.

 Dowie also wrote an op-ed for Newsroom providing advice to other women caught in abusive relationships including breaking off contact with the abuser and reaching out to and confiding in friends.